dreamcatcher-tech/network/Inbox/2025-04-16 1029 browser data model.md

 It is not as easily versioned ? we could use actual git here, and then just read off that ? with the fs being pullthru ?

+Do they even need this part, and could they just do with a clunky syncer ? a stinksync ?